rctay/sheetcat/README.md

-Concatenates sheets of several Excel workbooks.
+Con(cat)enates sheets of several Excel workbooks, at the same time validating they have a common structure of:
+- serial number (increasing integer)
+- identifier (eg. SSN/NRIC)
+- date (constant throughout)

 - Apache POI: for parsing Excel
 - written in Clojure